Table of Contents

 The decision to open a representative office Romania is connected in a mutually dependent manner to profound understanding of its general profile.
 With its position of agent for an overseas body, it cannot produce revenues in local money.
 It is necessary for the office to open a RON bank account, which is funded only by its foreign currency account in order to imbrue in local currency.

 Setting up a representative office in Romania, with the approval of the Ministry of Industry and Commerce and with the Department of Foreign Trade, is a manageable process.
 The license must be renewed yearly.
+Our lawyers in Romania can give you more details about this business form.
+They can also help you open a micro company (SRL-D) in Romania.

 If the registration doesn’t take place in the first quarter of the opening year, the annual fee is prorated correspondingly.
 If a representative office stands for more than one foreign company, a supplementary fee of 10% must be disbursed for each of the represented businesses.